 Thus, instead of following the path of legality, the International Community had chosen the path of violence and political intrigue.
 And this is why the Middle East Conflict remains unresolved. — The “Home of the Jewish People” Project has turned out to be another man‐made humanitarian catastrophe, another proof of incompetence, dishonesty, and intrinsic criminality of politicians.

 But they (the International Community) are still playing their political games, and creating more and more humanitarian catastrophes around the world.

 But, if the International Community really want to resolve the Middle East Conflict, then they need (1) to assess the amount of compensation each displaced Palestinian family is entitled to, (2) to grant to each Palestinian family full citizenship of one of the International Community countries, (3) to set up the mechanisms for the implementation of the payments of the compensation and of the re‐settlement of the Palestinians, (4) to implement this project.

 And once all the Palestinians are duly compensated and re‐settled, then the International Community will bring its project of the Creation of the “Home of the Jewish People” (the State of Israel) to a successful conclusion.
 Israel will become a truly viable (purely Jewish) Palestinian state living at peace with its neighbours.
 And the Middle East Conflict will become Past History1.

-1) For a draft Palestinian Compensation and Re-settlement Project, see: The Middle East Settlement 2005.
+1) For suggested amounts of compensation and other details, see: The Middle East Settlement 2005.